 Local authorities, schools and settings must continue to ensure the individual needs of learners are fully considered.
 In determining appropriate follow-up, including advice, support and guidance, the needs of individual learners remains the primary consideration.
 Provision too must be based on individual need.
 It is not appropriate to apply ‘blanket policies’.
 Local authorities, schools and settings must be mindful not to restrict the access to professionals that learners with SEN may benefit from.
 To do so could be a breach of statutory SEN duties.

-The Operational guidance for schools and settings from the autumn term clarifies expectations in relation to the role of staff and movement between schools and settings.
+The Operational guidance for schools and settings clarifies expectations in relation to the role of staff and movement between schools and settings.
 In addition, Welsh Government guidance for live-streaming provides advice on engaging remotely.
 This may not be appropriate for all learners and should be considered on a case-by-case basis.

 There is a clear expectation that services for learners with SEN must be maintained.

 Reviewing the statement of SEN

 The duty on local authorities to review statements of SEN has not changed.
 Statements of SEN are reviewed at least annually.
 There are examples where local authorities and schools and settings continued with this arrangement remotely during the pandemic.
 There may also have been delays in obtaining the necessary advice from professionals.
 However, finalising these reviews and completing any that were unable to commence during the course of the pandemic should be prioritised to ensure the impact on learning and support is minimised.
 Specific consideration of the impact of COVID-19 should form part of statement reviews moving forward.